DiegoBarreras/drum-kit/README.md

 # drum-kit
-Every button plays a different sound
+Each button plays a different sound

 Technologies used:
 HTML, CSS, JS